Fistulas

 • Key facts about fistulas

-1. A fistula is a narrow tunnel or passage way that links one organ to another.
+• A fistula is a narrow tunnel that links one organ to another.

-2. Around 1 in 3 people with Crohn’s will likely develop a fistula at some time, it's less common if you have Colitis.
+• Around 1 in 3 people with Crohn’s will develop a fistula at some point.
+They are less common in Ulcerative Colitis.
+Fistulas are not associated with Microscopic Colitis

-3. Anal fistula is the most common type of fistula.
-Symptoms include a tender swelling or lump in the area round the anus, often followed by pain and irritation which gets worse when you sit down, move around, poo or cough.
+• Anal or perianal fistulas are the most common type of fistula.
+Symptoms include a sore swelling around the bottom.
+The pain may get worse when you sit down, move around, poo or cough.

 • What is a fistula?